Skip to main content

 Drug class: Miscellaneous antineoplastics

 Medically reviewed by Melisa Puckey, BPharm.
-Last updated on Oct 25, 2024.
+Last updated on Feb 28, 2025.

 What is Abecma?

-How does Abecma work?
+How Does Abecma Work?

-Your infusion may be delayed up to 7 days if you have any of the following conditions:
+Your infusion may be delayed for up to 7 days if you have any of the following conditions:

 Abecma side effects